-Topics to be covered include: the impact of Eating Disorders on physical health, exploration of body image and core beliefs, the behaviour and feelings cycle, processing shame and guilt, hope and change, and developing insights on our individual pathway of recovery.
+Topics to be covered include: the impact of Eating Disorders on physical health, exploration of body and self image and core beliefs, the behaviour and feelings cycle, processing shame and guilt, hope and change, and developing insights on our individual pathway of recovery.

 In advance of registering for the program, the Layla team will help you assess fit for this program.
 This will include a short phone call so you will have a chance to ask any questions you might have as well.